Go to homepage

 Thomas Schori, Captain & CEO

-In close collaboration with the Swiss University, he developed a mechanical method to transform the plastic litter into long term durable products.
-The potential of this achievement quickly became apparent and #tide was founded in 2019 as an innovative spinoff, a company providing 100% ocean-bound plastic granules, yarn, and filament to brands and companies throughout all industries.
-An innovative and perdurable plastic waste solution for which Tide Ocean SA received the German Design and Technology Award Materialica 2019, the Swiss Plastics Award 2020 and the International Hong Kong Business Award 2020.
+Tide Ocean SA, founded in 2019 in Switzerland, sources 100% ocean-bound plastic and supplying recycled granules, yarn, textiles and 3D-printing filament to brands and companies throughout all industries.
+An innovative and perdurable plastic waste solution for which #tide received numerous awards, such as the German Design and Technology Award Materialica (2019), the Swiss Plastics Award (2020 and 2023), the International Hong Kong Business Award 2020, the Swiss Ethics Award (2022) and the Swiss Packaging Award (2023).

 • tide ocean material upcycling